 A change of heart

 As my list grew, my bitterness towards my mobility aids decreased.
-I no longer feel embarrassed or ashamed; instead, I cherish my wheelchair.
+I no longer feel embarrassed or ashamed, instead, I cherished my wheelchair.
 I love knowing that as long as I have my wheelchair, I can go anywhere I want no matter how intense the pain I am experiencing in my feet is.

-I'm sorry that they are so closed minded that they only think that a mobility aid, such as a wheelchair, is only for the elderly or those who are paralyzed.
-Sorry that they would deny or shame someone for finding a way to improve their lives.
+I'm sorry that they are so closed-minded that they only think that a mobility aid, such as a wheelchair, is only for the elderly or those who are paralyzed.
+I'm sorry that they would deny or shame someone for finding a way to improve their lives.

 For the most part, I have learned to ignore ignorant comments.
-I have also developed a sense of humor in regards to my condition.
+I have also developed a sense of humor in regard to my condition.
 I refer to my wheelchair as my "royal carriage."
 I tell people that I am a part-time roller and that I walk and roll.
-Most importantly I no longer permit what others think get in the way of getting out of the house and exploring this beautiful planet!
+Most importantly I no longer permit what others think to get in the way of getting out of the house and exploring this beautiful planet!